ArtooTrills/Bounty-Artoo-Strategy/README.md

   * Generally averse to this segment.
 Too expensive.
 Too high-touch.
 Too risky
   * Realizes that their traditional approach doesn't work.
 Need a partner like Artoo to help them develop product, policy and process.
 But find it hard to commit to that.
 Needs evidence, back-testing of policy etc

-### A recent tweet that makes a lot sense:

 ### Task

 Do a short 2-3 page spec for an improvement(s) on Mobile and Web that you would make to that product that addresses all three stakeholders and makes Artoo competitive.
 Your spec should be written in short paragraphs and bullet points.
-Include block diagram level architecture details, and UX screenshots, Wireframes and diagrams.
+Include block diagram level architecture details, and UX screenshots, wireframes and diagrams as applicable.

 We recommend that you follow the outline below, or something similar:
 1. Background